withlovezee/Risk-Assessment-Framework/README.md

-# Comprehensive Risk Assessment Framework for Small Businesses
+# Comprehensive Risk Assessment Framework for Summies Arts

 This repository showcases a practical risk management framework tailored for a small Arabic calligraphy business.
 The project includes a risk register, assessment matrix, mitigation plans, and essential policies to demonstrate my understanding of Governance, Risk, and Compliance (GRC) principles.